LIVE MORE LIFE, BE MORE iIrish

 By Lisa O’Rourke

-I will start by saying that I can kind of hate movies that are called dark comedies, because the bad ones attempt to mask bad taste in supposed sophisticated humor.
-This film is the good kind, the kind which juxtaposes life’s incongruities in a funny way.
+I will start by saying that I can kind of hate movies that are called dark comedies because the bad ones attempt to mask bad taste in supposed sophisticated humor.
+This film is the good kind, the kind that juxtaposes life’s incongruities in a funny way.
 Spoilers follow so stop here if you must.

 One of the main characters in the movie, according to author Martin McDonagh, is the lushly beautiful fictional island of Inisherin.
 Inish is Irish for island and Erin, is well… you know that one.
 So, the actual filming was done between the Aran Island, Inish Mór and Achill Island, combining to create the magical little island that is Inisherin.